 From anxiety research to studies into nostalgia and narcissism, hear directly from our staff about the kinds of research opportunities available, and from our students about their experiences on the scheme:

 We invite applications for our term-time scheme at the start of each university semester, and match up students with supervisors who work in the areas of psychology that most interest you.
 VRAs typically work for about 4 hours per week in term-time.
 This workload is flexible and fits in well with the course timetable of lectures and workshops, while helping to develop time management skills by requiring commitment throughout the semester.

 We also run a competitive Summer Placement scheme, in which you can apply to work alongside research and psychology professionals not only within the University but also in local external settings such as NHS clinics (relating to clinical psychology) and market research companies (relating to organisational psychology).
 These placements vary anywhere from an intensive two-week full-time position to one day per week throughout the whole summer.

 Working as a VRA helps to prepare you for your third year project and gives you real insight into what a career or postgraduate studies in psychology involves.
 It also enhances your CV by allowing you to gain psychology-relevant voluntary work experience which can otherwise be hard to come by.
 Many of our VRAs list their VRA supervisor as a reference for jobs and further courses, and have gone on to study psychology at postgraduate level.

 Southampton is a busy city, home to a wide mix of people.
 For you as a psychology student, there is a wide range of opportunities for involvement through the University, the Students' Union or outside agencies.
 You might, for example, consider joining the Nightline listening and information service, SUSU offer intensive training to prepare you for this role.

-Some contacts are given on the right.
+Some contacts are given below.